Aside from your usual cute and cuddly puppies, kittens, and other adorable house pets, there are so many other cute animals out there in the wild!

 In real life, the Spix’s macaw is actually one of the rarest birds in the world.
 The species once lived in the Caatinga region of Brazil before going extinct in the wild.
 Efforts have been made to attempt to repopulate the species, just like in the movie.

-You May Also Like: All 19 Different Types Of Penguins: Complete Guide & Pictures
+You May Also Like: Feathered Rainbow: Delving Into All 19 Types Of Macaws Found In The Wild

 Cute Animals FAQ

 What is the world’s cutest animal in 2023?